 - Non-diabetic – eats lots of the foods that force the body to make a lot of insulin.
 Results?
 Weight gain and insulin resistance.

 - Insulin-dependent diabetic – eats lots of the foods that cause the need to inject a lot of insulin.
 Results?
 Weight gain and insulin resistance.

 So whether we make our own insulin, or whether we have to take insulin, they key is avoiding resistance.
-If insulin ALONE was the cause of insulin resistance, then EVERY Type 1 would be insulin resistant.
+If insulin ALONE was the cause of insulin resistance, then EVERY Type 1 who injects insulin would be insulin resistant.
 Is that the case?
 No, in fact, the majority of those with Type 1 are very insulin sensitive.
 It is only when they live a lifestyle that forces them to have to inject a LOT of insulin that they become resistant as well.

 So, should Type 2’s take insulin??
 The answer is not as simple as yes or no. I have recently stumbled across a brilliant physician and his assessment and treatment of Type 2 should be the standard on diabetes care.
 His name is Dr. Theodore Naiman, his website is HERE.
 For his Type 2 patients, Dr. Naiman assesses how much insulin they are currently making.
 This can be determined from a simple blood test.
 (Why is this simple measure of common sense NOT being utilized by every physician treating diabetes?
 Because MOST physicians only consider Type 2 diabetes as an insulin deficient disease, not a disease of insulin excess.)